AdeFuaad/AdeFuaad/README.md

 <br>

 ```
-I'm a Nigerian-born, Toronto-based Full-Stack Web Developer with a Bachelor's degree in Computer Science,
+I'm a Nigerian-born, Toronto-based Software Developer with a Bachelor's degree in Computer Science,
 passionate for building innovative and user-friendly web applications.
 Coming from a background of having
 an Artist and Sculptor as a father, I have always had a nack for having a visually pleasing and functional work.
 ```